 See my Do Now video that explains my beginning of class routines.

 Often, I create do nows that have problems that connect to the task that students will be working on that day.
-Here I want students to think about what they already know about fractions.
+Here I want students to think about what they already know about positive numbers, negative numbers, and the coordinate plane.
 Some students may draw models or create example problems.
 Students participate in a Think Write Pair Share.
 I ask students to share out with the class.

-I explain that students will be taking the fractions pretest today.
+I explain that students will be taking the Unit 3 pretest today.
 It does not count for a grade.
-It is a way for me to learn what students know about fractions and what we need to work on.
+It is a way for me to learn what students know about the topics that I cover in Unit 3 and what we need to work on.
 I explain that there will probably be problems on the pretest that students don’t know how to do, and that is okay.
 I want students to do their best and show and explain their thinking.

 I review testing expectations and students move their desks apart.
 I pass out the test and students work quietly.
 Students are engaging in MP1: Make sense of problems and persevere in solving them.

 When students finish, I ask them to check their work.
-Once they have done this they can choose to read quietly, work on other schoolwork, or work on the Unit 4 Vocabulary word search.
+Once they have done this they can choose to read quietly, work on other schoolwork, or work on the Cross Number Decimal Puzzles.

 If students do not finish the test, I set up a time (preferably today or the next day) for them to complete their work.